janessatran/til/SQL/sql_intro.md

 #### Subqueries in FROM and SELECT
 - aka "nested" select statement
+- can use to refer to subquery as table in a from clause
 Example: Finding colleges and their highest GPA applicants
 ```sql
 SELECT distinct College.cName, state, GPA